Sola Scriptura: A Biblical Error

 Now consider an unjust or untrained Christian: they may not be sufficiently familiar with the whole of the canon to judge one part; or they may not have sufficient wisdom to know the mind of God, the legislator; or they may be interpreting in the context of a bad tradition.

-Often, the response is that the Apostolic alternatives (Catholicism and Orthodoxy) are overly legalistic, or even pharisaic.
-Of course, Christ decried the false piety of the Pharisees often, but He also said to obey the Pharisees, “for they sit on the chair of Moses” (Matthew 23:1-3).
-In the Old Testament, He immediately damned a group who rejected Moses’ authority in favor of their own (Numbers 16).
-He institutes the death sentence for anyone who disobeyed the Levitical magistrates (Deuteronomy 17:8-13).
-Christ leaves no excuse for abandoning the hierarchy He created.
-A holy office maintains its power and authority, regardless of the holiness of whomever sits in it.
+This unbroken chain of Apostolic succession still exists today in the Catholic and Orthodox Churches.
+Do we have to obey these “new” Apostles?
+While the Old Law was active, Christ told His disciples to obey the Pharisees – the evil men who plotted to kill Him – “for they sit on the chair of Moses” (Matthew 23:1-3).
+Think about that.
+The dignity of the chair of Moses was so great that Christ commanded HIS followers to obey His future murderers.
+In the Old Testament, He immediately damned a group who rejected Moses’ authority and went into schism (Numbers 16).
+He instituted the death penalty for anyone who disobeyed the Levitical magistrates (Deuteronomy 17:8-13).
+Scripture makes it clear that a divinely instituted office maintains its authority, regardless of who occupies it.
 If this was the case for the Pharisees, how much more so for the Apostolic offices of the everlasting covenant?

 Conclusion

 Sola scriptura inherently leads to self-referential spirituality, as the New Covenant is extraordinarily vague.
 This is an existential problem, as the Bible constantly asserts that self-reliance leads to damnation.
-Protestant churches bear all the aforementioned marks of the Satanic influence, and none of the aforementioned marks of the Spirit.
-They are inherently atomized, disobedient to tradition in one form or another, and rife with disagreement.
+Though I would not deign to judge the souls of individual Protestants, it remains abundantly clear that Protestantism bears all the aforementioned marks of the Satanic influence, and none of the aforementioned marks of the Spirit.
+Protestant churches are inherently atomized, disobedient to tradition in one form or another, and rife with disagreement.
 The very scripture which sola scriptura depends upon condemns it both in principle and in empirical result.
+Furthermore, the same scripture clearly encourages obedience to the Apostolic offices.